 Trials have not “failed” when researchers find that an experimental treatment does not improve patient outcomes.
 Rather, these instances can be opportunities to learn more about a disease and treatment target.47,59,60 However, the stage of the development process in which a treatment is abandoned can profoundly impact the cost, time and number of patients involved in the endeavor.

 Researchers have proposed that bypassing P2 trials would only be reasonable if there were unlimited resources for researchers to use in clinical trials.
-This way, there would be no cost to researching ineffective therapies.61 The reality of drug development is far from this ideal.
-The cost of running a P2 or P3 trial differs significantly.
+This way, there would be no cost to researching ineffective therapies.61 The reality of drug development is far from this ideal as the cost of running a P2 or P3 trial differs significantly.
 Although reporting on average costs of different phases is sparce,62 one review estimated that the median cost of a P2 trial was $8.6 million and that P3 trials cost $21.4 million.63 In a review of trials investigating treatments for Alzheimer’s disease, the cost/time of a P3 trial was roughly double that of a P2 trial.1

 The efficiency of bypassing P2 trials differs depending on the outcome of the P3 trial.
 For example, suppose researchers bypass a P2 trial and the subsequent P3 trial is positive.
 In this case, bypassing a P2 trial likely saved money and time compared to running both a P2 and P3 trial.
 However, in situations in which researchers bypass P2 trials and the following P3 trial is nonpositive, resources may have been a wasted by the sponsor’s failure to first perform a P2 trial (provided it would have been possible to find the non-positive result in P2).
 In addition, investigators may not know if this result was due to truly ineffective drugs or the lack of evidence on the intervention ensemble.
 The later would require more testing and add to the cost and time to bring that treatment to approval.